grscheller/nvim/README.md

 # nvim

-My Neovim configuration files for my Arch Linux worstations.
+My Neovim configuration files for Arch Linux.

 * uses folke/lazy.nvim as the plugin manager
 * using Mason to install some LSP/DAP/NullLs related tooling